ipchelsea/Cloud-Computing/README.md

 # Lambda

 # Purpose
-This programming assignment will introduce the student to using multiple services in the cloud working together.
+This program will introduce the student to using multiple services in the cloud working together.
 In particular the student will use S3 or Blob Storage, DynamoDB or Azure Tables or CosmosDB, and website technology which allows server side code (ASP.Net, MVC, etc…).